DreamersNeverDIe/github-slideshow/_posts/0000-01-02-DreamersNeverDIe.md

 4.
 5.	layout: slide
 6.
-7.	title: "Welcome to our second slide!"
+7.	title: "you are welcome"
 8.
 9.	---
 10.
 11. Hello!
 12.
-Use the left arrow to go back! we make it through~~
+Use the left arrow to go back!